 “What’s happening in others’ life?”

-Well, an urge to check for your social media messages now and then, has become a part of the routine for most of you.
+Well, an urge to check for your social media messages now and then has become routine for most of you.
 Understandably, social media is a way for you to connect with people, maintain relationships, create and share content, and to an extent make your social network observable to others.
-However, socializing online in excess can lead to social media addiction and impact your day-to-day lives in several ways.
+However, socializing online in excess can lead to social media addiction and impact your daily lives in several ways.

 What is social media addiction?

 Social media addiction is a form of Internet addiction, where you are overly concerned about social media, and driven by an uncontrollable urge to use it.

 Social media addiction can be as good as being addicted to alcohol, cigarettes, etc. The ultimate objective of social media is to keep you engaged and keep scrolling for as much as possible.

 The sort of environment social media platforms provide you with is engrossing and captivating.
 Constant retweets, likes, and shares from these sites affect your brain and trigger a chemical reaction, like it happens with drug addiction.
 When you get a notification, retweets, likes, emoticon reactions, or mentions, your brain rushes dopamine, causing you to feel good about yourself.